dakusui/bashr/README.md

 ## poor man's DFS
 You can use ```bred``` as 'poor man's DFS'.
-Since I have implemented a small enhancement, you can specify a certain host multiple times in br.hosts file.
+Since I have implemented a small enhancement, now you can specify a certain host multiple times in br.hosts file.

 ### Creating a directory